dotnet/csharplang/proposals/low-level-struct-improvements.md

 > For any method invocation `e.M(a1, a2, ... aN)`
 > 1. Calculate the *safe-to-escape* of the method return.
->     - Ignore the *ref-safe-to-escape* of arguments to `in / ref / out` parameters of `ref struct` types.
-The corresponding parameters *ref-safe-to-escape* are at most *return only* and hence cannot be returned via `ref` or `out` parameters.
+>     - Ignore the *ref-safe-to-escape* of arguments whose corresponding parameters have a *ref-safe-to-escape* of *return-only* or smaller.
 >     - Assume the method has a `ref struct` return type.
-> 2. All `ref` or `out` arguments of `ref struct` types must be assignable by a value with that *safe-to-escape*.
+> 2. All `ref` arguments of `ref struct` types must be assignable by a value with that *safe-to-escape*.
 This applies even when the `ref` argument matches a `scoped ref` parameter.

-> Further for any method invocation `e.M(a1, a2, ... aN)` where the target method has at least one `[UnscopedRef] out` parameter
+> Further for any method invocation `e.M(a1, a2, ... aN)`
 > 1. Calculate the *safe-to-escape* of the method return.
->     - Include the *ref-safe-to-escape* of arguments to `[UnscopedRef] out` parameters
->     - Ignore the *ref-safe-to-escape* of arguments to all other `in / ref / out` parameters
+>     - Ignore the *ref-safe-to-escape* of arguments whose corresponding parameters are `scoped`
 >     - Assume the method has a `ref struct` return type.
 > 2. All `out` arguments of `ref struct` types must be assignable by a value with that *safe-to-escape*.

 The presence of `scoped` allows developers to reduce the friction this rule creates by marking parameters which are not returned as `scoped`.
-This removes their arguments from (1) above and provides greater flexibility to callers.
+This removes their arguments from (1) in both cases above and provides greater flexibility to callers.

 Impact of this change is discussed more deeply [below](#examples-method-arguments-must-match).
 Overall this will allow developers to make call sites more flexible by annotating non-escaping ref-like values with `scoped`.